This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Pour in the chicken broth and bring to a boil.
-Reduce the heat to low, add in the chicken pieces and simmer for 10 minutes.
+- Build the broth.
+Pour in the chicken broth and bring to a boil.
+Reduce the heat to a simmer, add the chopped chicken, and cook for 10 minutes so the flavors come together.

 Notes